techinessoverloaded/iOSAppDevBasics/closures.md

 Original Array: [34, 99, 56, 12, 10, 108, 543, 7]
 Array sorted in Descending Order: [543, 108, 99, 56, 34, 12, 10, 7]
 ```

+A more simpler way is to pass the operator function `>` to the `sorted(by: )` function, but it is not preferred here as we are discussing about Closures.

 <a href="https://techinessoverloaded.github.io/iOSAppDevBasics/index.html">&larr; Back to Index</a>
 <br>